antonio-f-bove/markdown-cv/index.md

 `09/2022 - Present`
 **Junior Full Stack Developer** | _Guala Closures Group_

-My experience in the small IT department of a large multinational company has been providing countless opportunities for growth and learning, spanning from frontend development (internally developed MES) to building tools for internal support), including data manipulation and ETL through modern data engineering techniques
+My experience in the small IT department of this large multinational company has been providing countless opportunities for growth and learning, spanning from front-end development (internally developed MES) to building tools for internal support), including data manipulation and ETL through modern data engineering techniques

 `2022`
 **Junior Full Stack Developer Trainee** | _Boolean Careers_

-- Emphasis on practical experience throughout the bootcamp, with daily tasks for problem-solving
+6 months long boot camp during which focus was set upon practical experience, with daily tasks assigned and occasional week-long projects
-- During the final part of the course (3 weeks), designed and developed, in a team of 4, an application inspired by Airbnb (Vuejs, Laravel)
+During the final three weeks, we designed and developed (team of 4) a fullstack application inspired by Airbnb (Vuejs, Laravel).
+Here I got a first taste of the challenges posed by remote collaboration and agile methodologies

 `2012 - 2021`
-**Musician - Music Teacher** | _PlayNow Association, Freelance_
+**Musician - Music Teacher** | _Associazione PlayNow, Freelance_

-Music, particularly jazz, has been my initial passion.
-Over the years, I deepened my technique and the role of double bass and electric bass in modern music, simultaneously teaching guitar to adults and children.
+Music, jazz in particular, has been my main creative outlet since adolescence.
+I studied both upright and electric bass' role in modern music during this time, all the while making a living as a performer and music teacher

 ## Education

 `November 2023`
 Course in **Secure Code Development** (Boolean Careers)

-- 25 hours of introduction to the subject, integrating security fundamentals into my coding mindset.
-Acquired skills: OWASP, security testing, overview of attack metrics, main code vulnerabilities, application security, active and passive information gathering, exploitation.
+A 25 hour introduction to the subject that allowed me to start integrating security as a fundamental parameter when designing and writing code.
+Acquired skills: OWASP, security testing, overview of attack metrics, main code vulnerabilities, application security, active and passive information gathering, exploitation

 `2021 - 2022`
 **Boolean Careers**

-- Full-time full-stack web development course: over 700 hours of theory and programming practice, both in teams and independently
+- Full-time full-stack web development course: over 700 hours of theory and programming practice, both done in teams and independently

 `2016 - 2020`
-**Civic School of Music Claudio Abbado**
+**Civica Scuola di Musica Claudio Abbado**

-- Bachelor's degree: Academic Triennium in Jazz Double Bass
+- Bachelor's degree in jazz upright bass

 `2009 - 2011`
 **Université Joseph Fourier**